durgesh4040/WorldWIse-History-of-Travel/README.md

 # 🌍  WorldWise-History-of-Travel 🌐

-Check out the live version of the project [here](https://worldwise-history-of-tra-10025.web.app/).
+Welcome to the Worldwise- History -of-Travel Project, a comprehensive full-stack application that allows you to explore and record your travel history.
+Let's dive into the key features of our exciting project:

 Explore the world's travel history and get hands-on with cities, countries, and your own personal journey on our interactive map! 🗺️

-## 🚀 Key Features
+##  Frontend - React 🚀

-1. 🗺️ **Map with Your Mark:** Use our map to mark the places you've been, adding your personal touch to the world's travel history.
+1. 🗺️ **Interactive Map:** Personalize your global travel history by marking the places you've visited on our interactive map..

 2. 📆 **Journey through Time:** Discover travel stories from different times and learn about the adventures of explorers and travelers.